 Galaxy populations behind the Magellanic Clouds

 The VISTA Magellanic Clouds survey (VMC) is near its completion of the - by far - deepest and most detailed near-infrared mapping of the nearby Magellanic Clouds galaxies, the region in between them, and several flanking fields.
 This provides a fantastic opportunity for an unbiased near-infrared based selection of background galaxies.
 Preliminary work has already uncovered galaxies at redshifts between < 0.1 and > 4, some with active nuclei and some with strong absorption line systems arising in foreground gas-rich objects.
 Combination with equally superb mid- and far-infrared maps from the SAGE and HERITAGE projects, radio continuum surveys, and X-ray observations offer a wealth of data to characterise the galaxies and identify both trends and outliers.
 (An example of the latter was our discovery of a modest-mass early-type galaxy hosting an oversized black hole.)
-While ample data are available for galaxy population and clustering analysis and the creation of a catalogue and atlas, these will also yield various types of targets for follow-up observations (spectroscopic and Hubble Space Telescope and/or James Webb Space Telescope high-resolution images) in which the student will take a leading role.
+The student is expected to undertake follow-up observations.

 (2010-2014) Masha Lakicevic